 You create brand new characters with the bits and pieces of existing ones.
 With ‘Golden Clouds,’ I know that it’s a Smurf and Mario put together, but you did it in such a smart way that it becomes an entirely unique character.
 Do you see yourself moving towards self-created characters?
 Any desire to make a Jeroen Huijbregts original world of characters?

 I tried in the past, but it did not really suit me.
-I’m more concept based and don’t like to sketch on paper.
+I’m more concept-based and don’t like to sketch on paper.
 Most of my work and sketching is in my mind.

 I will continue to use the iconic pop culture characters from my youth.
 I’m thinking to take it to another level, more abstract.
 But it’s still a little blurry in my head.
-I need to work on my painting skills and start working on bigger canvas.
+I need to work on my painting skills and start working on a bigger canvas.

 Some of your work is already incredibly abstract.
-The Spider-Man hand with Smurf feet is a wonderfully fun and inspired, and totally abstract.
+The Spider-Man hand with Smurf feet is wonderfully fun and inspired, and totally abstract.
 Do you see your work as being in constant evolution?
 Would your work lose something if it was pushed so far that the viewer couldn’t recognize the characters you were playing with?

 Yes, I really like to go more abstract like ‘The Hand‘ or the ‘Blaggard Castle‘ piece.
 From a commercial point of view, it’s also interesting because I could do more merchandising without being sued.
 I have a show coming up in Tokyo and they really want to push more merchandise and we don’t want to have any problems considering rights.
-But also I’ve been doing so many mash ups, I’m running out of ideas.
+But also I’ve been doing so many mashups, I’m running out of ideas.
 Expect the new work to be much darker.